Rental Income Tax in Turkey for Foreign Property Owners 2026

 Foreign nationals who own rental property in Turkey are subject to Turkish income tax on their rental earnings, regardless of where they reside.
-With property ownership increasingly popular among foreign investors — particularly those pursuing citizenship by investment — understanding the rental income tax obligations is essential.
-This guide by Attorney Bilal Alyar (Istanbul Bar Association, Reg.
+Withproperty ownership increasingly popular among foreign investors — particularly those pursuingcitizenship by investment — understanding the rental income tax obligations is essential.
+This guide by Attorney Bilal Alyar (İstanbul Bar Association, Reg.
 No: 54965) covers the complete framework for rental income taxation in Turkey in 2026.

 Tax Rates and Exemptions